Polish anti-religious campaign: Communist constitution

-Two priests who were sentenced in 1951 for being part of an underground organization opposed to the state provided ammunition for a new campaign in which the government began liquidating the temporary ecclesiastical administration in the western (former German) territories and removed apostolic administrators from these areas.
-The Vatican began to appoint Polish bishops to these bishoprics after this point.
+Two priests were sentenced in 1951 for participating in an underground organization opposed to the state; these priests provided ammunition for a new campaign, in which the government began liquidating the temporary ecclesiastical administration in the western (former German) territories and removed apostolic administrators from these areas.
+The Vatican began appointing Polish bishops to these bishoprics after this time.

-In May 1951, the clergy and government signed the "National Charter for Peace Plebiscite", following which subsequent trials were conducted, including notably against the Jesuit Order and St Bernard Order (leading to two death sentences).
-Three Salesian bishops, who were under heavy fire in the official propaganda, disappeared in 1952; in the same year several priests in Kraków were arrested on charges of espionage and sabotage.
-In January 1953, five dignitaries, including Archbishop Baziak in Kraków were arrested; public protests in Kraków were suppressed with violence.
+In May 1951, the clergy and the government signed the National Charter for Peace Plebiscite; trials were subsequently conducted, notably including those against the Jesuit Order and the St Bernard Order (leading to two death sentences).
+Three Salesian bishops, who were severely attacked in official propaganda, disappeared in 1952; that same year, several priests in Kraków were arrested on charges of espionage and sabotage.
+In January 1953, five dignitaries—including Archbishop Baziak in Kraków—were arrested; public protests in Kraków were violently suppressed.
 In February 1953, four priests and three laymen were charged with espionage and put on trial.
-The government announced that, under the supposed pressure of public opinion aroused by the trial, they had to take control of the Church.
+The government announced, under supposed pressure from public opinion aroused by the trial, that they needed to assume control of the Church.
 Therefore, the government required all ecclesiastical posts to receive government approval.
-The government used this power, as well as other measures aimed at controlling the Church's activities in these years, to weaken the Church in order to aid in helping to remove it from society.
+The government used this power—as well as other measures aimed at controlling the Church's activities during those years—to weaken the Church in order to remove it from society.

-Cardinal Primate of Poland, Stefan Wyszyński, attempted to manoeuvre around this obstacle by gaining permission from the Vatican to relax canonical rules in order to appoint parish administrators instead of pastors, since parish administrators were not subject to this government veto.
-The government claimed that it seldom used its power of veto, although Cardinal Wyszyński in his role in appointing bishops reported that he found himself largely obstructed.
-Wyszyński attempted to publish a letter protesting the government's treatment of the Church, and he was secretly arrested and put under house arrest (confined to a convent) in 1953; this followed from the arrest of a number of other bishops prior to his arrest (including the primate, 11 bishops were arrested in that year) including the trial of Bishop of Kielce Kaczmarek before the military tribunal in Warsaw (on charges of espionage).
-After this, the free bishops agreed to cooperate with the government's decree in February.
-This arrest later became public knowledge; the government offered to release him in 1955 if he stepped down from resuming his post as cardinal-primate.
+Cardinal Primate of Poland Stefan Wyszyński attempted to circumvent this obstacle by gaining permission from the Vatican to relax canonical rules in order to appoint parish administrators instead of pastors, since parish administrators were not subject to the government veto.
+The government claimed that it seldom exercised its power of veto, but Cardinal Wyszyński reported that he was largely obstructed in appointing bishops.
+Wyszyński attempted to publish a letter protesting the government's treatment of the Church, and he was secretly arrested and put under house arrest (confined to a convent) in 1953.
+This process followed the arrest of other bishops before Wyszyński's arrest; including the primate, 11 bishops were arrested that year.
+These included the trial of the Bishop of Kielce, Czesław Kaczmarek, before a military tribunal in Warsaw (on charges of espionage).
+Subsequently, the remaining free bishops agreed to comply with the government's decree in February.
+Wyszyński's arrest later became public knowledge; the government offered to release him in 1955 if he stepped down from his post as Cardinal Primate.

-The state tried to take control of the Polish Orthodox Church (with a membership of about half a million) in order to use it as a weapon against the Roman Catholic Church in Poland, and it attempted to control the person who was named as Metropolitan for the Polish Orthodox Church.
-Metropolitan Dionizy (the post-war head of the POC) was arrested and retired from service after his release.
+The state tried to take control of the Polish Orthodox Church (POC)—with a membership of about half a million—in order to use it as a weapon against the Roman Catholic Church in Poland; the state attempted to control the person who was named as Metropolitan of the Polish Orthodox Church.
+Metropolitan Dionizy (Dionysius Waledyński; the postwar head of the POC) was arrested and retired from service after his release.